+experience.
 What were 1-2 key takeaways or discoveries from the study?
 How did what you learned in this study shape your approach to Advancing The Gospel on your campus?

-What is one way you might need help in this area of ministry?
+What is an a way way wight mood halp in this area of ministry O What is one way you might need help in this area of ministry?